zealdocs/zeal/README.md

 (from WordNet 3.0)

-Zeal is a simple documentation browser inspired by [Dash](http://kapeli.com/dash/).
+Zeal is a simple offline documentation browser inspired by [Dash](http://kapeli.com/dash/).

 ![Screenshot](http://i.imgur.com/SiLvpz8.png)

 [More screenshots (imgur)](http://imgur.com/a/eVi97)

-## Project Status

-This project is not under active development at the moment, so unless someone is interested in maintaining it, no new features or fixes are expected.

-## Contributions

-Pull requests may remain not reviewed for long time, and in general I don't foresee having much time for this project.

-Please keep in mind I'm not an experienced C++ programmer, so the code quality might be not great.

 ## Download

 For details about binary packages (currently available for Windows and Ubuntu) see [downloads page](http://zealdocs.org/download.html).
+Also, the latest unstable builds are available [here]( https://bitbucket.org/jerzykozera/zeal-win32-binary-downloads/downloads).

 ## How to use

-After installing/compiling it you need to download docsets.
-It can be done automatically by clicking 'Edit', 'Options', 'Docsets', 'Download...'.
+After installing Zeal, you need to download docsets.
+Go to *File->Options->Docsets*, select the ones you want, and click the *Download* button.

 ## How to compile